Back to All Events

 Stop by The Hub to explore summer youth programs in and around Chinatown, and meet the teams putting together fun, enriching, and unique opportunities this year!

-This event will bring together local organizations to explore summer opportunities for the youth, ranging from camps and classes to internships and community activities.
+This event will bring together local organizations that offer opportunities for youth, ranging from camps and classes to internships and community activities.

 Hosted in partnership with Assemblymember Grace Lee, This fair will bring together local organizations that run summer programs for youth in and around the neighborhood.
 Come meet the people behind a couple local organizations, and learn more about the various different opportunities.